Ténenkou

 Ténenkou (or Tenenkou; Teenengu) is a village and commune and seat of the Ténenkou Cercle in the Mopti Region of Mali.
 In 2009 the commune had a population of 11,310.

 The market that is held in the village on Thursdays serves many settlements in the surrounding region.

+Politics

+Mamadou Cisse became the mayor of Tenenkou in 2004 as part of the Union for the Republic and Democracy.
+In 2023, Allaye Abdramane Cisse succeeded him.

+History

+Katiba Macina attacked the town in January 2015, but was repelled by Malian forces.
+Tenenkou was also the site of a short battle between the Malian army and the Coordination of Azawad Movements on May 5, 2015, which the Malian army defended against again.